-If you don't know what is astringency , taste a reference.
+If you do not know what is astringency, taste a reference.

 Here is a recipe to prepare a reference to experience this sensation, an alum water solution (dissolve 5 g of alum in tasteless water.)

-When drinking a very astringent wine, your saliva glands won't produce enough saliva to get rid of the sensation.
+When drinking a very astringent wine, your saliva glands will not produce enough saliva to get rid of the sensation.

 Except if you are a "high saliva flow person."
-I don't mean to shock you; we produce saliva in our mouth for several reasons, including lubricating the mouth.
+I do not mean to shock you; we produce saliva in our mouth for several reasons, including lubricating the mouth.

 As I have mentioned several times on this site, we can experience wine differently because our body works differently.
-Some people produce a high flow of saliva, and others can't.
+Some people produce a high flow of saliva, and others can not.
 The former will perceive the astringency later than the latter.

 Although it is still a hypothesis, wine tannins would trigger astringency by precipitating the proteins in your saliva.
 It will become less viscous.